deckhouse/virtualization/images/kube-api-rewriter/STRUCTURE.md

     ```
 - Add a volume and a volumeMount to pass new kubeconfig as file to the main container.
 - Set KUBECONFIG variable in the main container.
 File should contain configuration to connect to proxy port.
-  - Note: kubevirt containers use --kubeconfig flag, cdi containers use KUBECONFIG env variable.
+  - Note: KubeVirt containers use --kubeconfig flag.
 - Add a new sidecar container with the proxy.
   - Set WEBHOOK_ADDRESS if webhook proxying is required.
   - Add volumeMount with a certificate and set WEBHOOK_CERT_FILE and WEBHOOK_KEY_FILE to use the certificate.